 Treat po with trimethoprim/sulfamethoxazole (give 1-2 DS tid depending on size and gfr (PubMed)

-give 2-3 DS po tid although the one study suggests 1 SS bid is not better than 1 DS bid, with a 25% failure rate I'd say both are under-dosed (PubMed)) OR doxycycline (PubMed) or minocycline (which I always forget (PubMed)) or linezolid if they are wealthy.
+give 2-3 DS po tid although the one study suggests 1 SS bid is not better than 1 DS bid, with a 25% failure rate I'd say both are under-dosed (PubMed)) OR doxycycline (PubMed) or minocycline (which I always forget (PubMed)) or linezolid.
 In my neck o' the woods cannot rely on clindamycin or quinolones as too much resistance.

 Curiously, giving po cephalexin leads to higher failure rates for outpatient MRSA soft tissue infections (PubMed).
+Who would have thought it?
+So glad they did the study.
 That's sarcastic for the sarcasm impaired.

 Remember, it is not JUST MRSA that has an increasing MIC to vancomycin, it is occurring in MSSA as well; 5.6% of MSSA will have in increased MIC's to vancomycin (PubMed), and increased MIC to vancomycin can lead to decreased daptomycin efficacy.
 And higher MICs to vancomycin are associated with increased failure of nafcillin for MSSA.
 Man, is treating staph a confusing mess or what?